gauravagnihotri/vehicle_detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

+Udacity's large data set (8968 non-car and 8792 car images) was used to train the SVM classifier.
+Lines 26 through 38 in vehicle_detect.py uses a loop which adds prefix 'non' to the non-car images.
+This prefix is later used as a filter for separating images as car or non-car images.

 Lines 93 through 131 (in vehicle_detect.py) is the code section used for training the LinearSVC (with linear kernel) ```svc = LinearSVC(C=0.01)```
 ```C=0.01``` regularisation parameter was used.
 Lower C value should cause some misclassification, but the hyperplane which is drawn between the separate datasets is more closer to each dataset.
 The ```features``` matrix with color features, and HOG features may cause the datasets to be very close, hence lower C value was used here.
 Experimentally, the lower C value resulted in better classification. ```C = 1, 0.1 and 0.01``` was tried.